Co-op Education Q and A

 If I have questions who do I contact?

-Co-op is an optional program available for undergraduate students studying in the Faculty of Business (General Business, Business Studies, and any Specialization), Faculty of Science (Biology, Chemistry, Environmental Studies, Foods and Nutrition (non-Dietetic route only), Physics, and all majors in the School of Mathematics and Computational Science), and Faculty of Arts (Economics, Applied Communication, Leadership, and Culture - ACLC).
+Co-op is an optional program available for undergraduate students studying in the Faculty of Business (general Business, Business Studies, and any specialization), Faculty of Science (Biology, Chemistry, Environmental Studies, Physics, all majors in the School of Mathematics and Computational Science, and a pilot in Foods and Nutrition for non-dietetic route), and Faculty of Arts (Economics, Applied Communication, Leadership, and Culture - ACLC).
 Not sure if Co-op is available for your program?
-Reach out to the Co-op Office at firstname.lastname@example.org to ask!
+Reach out to the Co-op Office at email@example.com to ask!

 Yes, all work terms that students complete through the co-op program are required to be paid, full-time positions that last at least 14 weeks.